Arcade Fire

-Arcade Fire is a Canadian indie rock band, consisting of husband and wife Win Butler and Régine Chassagne, alongside Richard Reed Parry, Tim Kingsbury and Jeremy Gara.
-The band's current touring line-up also includes former core member Sarah Neufeld and multi-instrumentalists Paul Beaubrun, Dan Boeckner and Eric Heigle.
-Each of the band's studio albums features contributions from composer and violinist Owen Pallett.
+Arcade Fire is a Canadian indie rock band from Montreal, Quebec, consisting of separated husband and wife Win Butler and Régine Chassagne, alongside Richard Reed Parry, Tim Kingsbury, and Jeremy Gara.
+The band's touring line-up includes former core member Sarah Neufeld and multi-instrumentalists Paul Beaubrun and Dan Boeckner.
+Most of the band's studio albums feature contributions from composer and violinist Owen Pallett, who has also served as a touring member.